Register Private Limited Company Singapore – Incorporate Company in Singapore

 Disadvantages of Registering a Private Limited Company in Singapore

-- All owners who choose to incorporate and register a private limited company in Singapore will have to oblige with additional administrative work according to the Companies Act, such as filing of Annual General Meeting, Annual Returns and Financial Reporting.
+- All owners who choose to incorporate and register a private limited company in Singapore will have to oblige with additional administrative work according to the Companies Act.
+This includes filing of Annual General Meeting, Annual Returns and Financial Reporting.

 - Due to obliging to the requirements under Singapore Companies Act, the newly incorporated private limited company would have to incur higher operation costs.

 - During the process to register private limited company Singapore, the registration and setting-up cost with a Singapore company registration services such as WLP Group will be higher.

 Preparation before the Application to Incorporate Company in Singapore

 Prior to finding a company incorporation services provider such as WLP Group, you should have an idea of a business name.

 To register private limited company Singapore, the business name has to be approved by ACRA (Accounting and Corporate Regulatory Authority) before the Company can be registered.
 Business name requirements are:

 - The company name must not be identical or similar to another existing business entity’s name.

 - The company name must not be vulgar, obscene or offensive.